Tuesday, November 25, 2008

 My Tita Rica explained to me that the name "tibok-tibok", which literally means "heartbeat", describes how you can tell when the pudding is done; the bubbles just barely touch the surface so it looks like it's pulsating - like a beating heart.

-There was so much variation between each of their recipes that I decided to take what I liked most about each one and created a whole new recipe.
-I also put toasted coconut flakes to add another layer of texture.
+For fun, I topped them with toasted coconut flakes to add another layer of texture.
 Maybe I'll try topping it with julienned Philippine dried mangoes too :-) Yum!

 Tibok-Tibok (coconut milk pudding) with latik and toasted coconut